Posted on May 3, 2016

-Hedging against the risk of an uncertain loss is called insurance, in layman’s language it is protecting yourself from potential damage.
+Hedging against the risk of an uncertain loss is called insurance, in layman’s language, it is protecting you from potential damage.
 Many of us are aware of the subtleties of these arrangements and have learned to appreciate its significance.

-A similar approach has been taken towards the protection of crops from climatic changes, natural disasters, pest attacks etc. Given the fact that harvest is vulnerable to multitude of uncertainties, crop insurance is considered critical to safeguard the farmer’s interest.
+A similar approach has been taken towards the protection of crops from climatic changes, natural disasters, pest attacks etc. Given the fact that harvest is vulnerable to a multitude of uncertainties, crop insurance is considered critical to safeguarding the farmer’s interest.

 If it has been around for that long, why is everyone talking about it now?